focal-lab/focal-website-2/content/position-listing/index.md

 ## 2026 field & data science positions

-We are hiring for multiple field positions, with the potential for extension into roles that include data science and/or field logistics management.
+We are hiring for several field positions, with the potential for extension into roles that include data science and/or field logistics management.
 These positions will primarily support two new projects:

 1. An expansion of the [Open Forest Observatory](http://openforestobservatory.org) project that is automating forest inventory by combining over-canopy drone-based reconstructions with under-canopy 360-degree (e.g. GoPro) imagery to better capture understory trees, shrubs, and logs.